Deploying BlueField Software Using BFB from Host

 After modifying files on the BlueField DPU, run the command

-sync to flush file system buffers to EMMC flash memory to avoid data loss during reboot or power cycle.
+sync to flush file system buffers to eMMC/SSD flash memory to avoid data loss during reboot or power cycle.

 Default Ports and OVS Configuration